Most Shopify shoppers don’t buy on their first visit. They browse, find something they love, mentally save it for later, then leave.

 A wishlist fixes that.
-It gives shoppers a place to save items they love, and gives you a way to bring them back when prices drop, stock runs low, or items return to inventory.
+It gives shoppers a place to save their favorite products.
+And it gives you a way to bring them back when prices drop, stock runs low, or items return to inventory.

-Quick answer: The fastest way to add a wishlist to Shopify is to install a free app like Magic Wishlist from the Shopify App Store.
-Setup takes under 1 minute, requires no code or theme editing, and works with every Online Store 2.0 theme, including Dawn, Sense, and Craft.
+Quick answer: The fastest way to add wishlist to Shopify is to install a free app like Magic Wishlist from the Shopify App Store.
+Setup takes under 1 minute and requires no code or theme editing.
+It works with every Online Store 2.0 theme, including Dawn, Sense, and Craft.

 Why every Shopify store needs a wishlist